hdl-registers/hdl-registers/doc/sphinx/rst/constant/constant_boolean.rst

    :linenos:
    :lines: 10-

+See :meth:`.RegisterList.add_constant` and the :class:`.BooleanConstant` class
-See :meth:`.RegisterList.add_constant` for more Python API details.
+for more Python API details.

 Generated code